 The diagram below outlines the main resources used in Trafficking, and how they are related to one another.

-Account resource represents a network, which contains all of the settings and configurations for a single DCM customer.
+Account resource represents a network, which contains all of the settings and configurations for a single Campaign Manager customer.
 Most customers have only one account, although some larger customers may have several.
 Each account manages it's own user profiles and permissions; you must have a user profile and permissions for each account on which you intend to make API requests.

 Sites).
 If a site you want to include in your local list is not present in the Site Directory, you can add a site to this list using the